 No one would buy something if they knew it was defective, dangerous, and could end up hurting them or their loved ones.
 Who would buy a medication that causes harm instead of healing?
 Who would buy a car that explodes when rear-ended?
 Who would buy toys for children that could choke them?

 The truth is that many people do this without knowing it.
 The fault doesn’t lie with the consumer.
 It’s the manufacturers that have failed to meet their legal duty to make sure the products they sell to consumers are reasonably safe.
+Our product liability lawyer in Atlanta can help.

 If you believe we might be able to assist you with a product liability claim, please contact our Atlanta personal injury lawyers, whenever you are ready to discuss it.
 Talking to us is free, confidential, and without further obligations.